Overton Park: Memphis Zoo

 Overton Park Zoo (now named the Memphis Zoo) began in 1906, when a resident of Memphis couldn't keep his pet black bear in his backyard.
 He had it put in a pen in the park, which attracted many people, inspiring the idea to place more animals on display.
 The Memphis Zoo is now one of the largest in the United States, attracting 1 million visitors per year.
-The zoo houses two pandas, who are local celebrities, as well as three polar bears, brought in to the Northwest Passage exhibition which opened in March 2006.

-The Memphis Zoo is home to more than 3,500 animals representing over 500 different species.
+The zoo is home to more than 3,500 animals representing over 500 different species.
 The Zoo has been a major tenant of Overton Park for more than 100 years.
 The city-owned land currently designated to the Zoo was defined by the Overton Park master plan in 1988.
 The Zoo is set on 76 acre, of which approximately 55 acre are developed.

-In 2008, the Memphis Zoo was ranked "#1 Zoo in the U.S." by TripAdvisor.com.
-In independent surveys commissioned by TripAdvisor, the Memphis Zoo scored a 90 percent overall satisfaction score, almost 25 percent higher than the national zoo average.

 The Zoo has completed over $77 million for renovation and expansion since the early 1990s.
 The Zoo's animal inhabitants reside in one-of-a-kind exhibitry, such as Northwest Passage and CHINA - home to giant pandas Ya Ya and Le Le.
 The Memphis Zoo is an accredited member of the Association of Zoos & Aquariums (AZA).

 In February, 2008, the Memphis Zoo cleared 4 acre of old growth forest in the Old Forest Arboretum at Overton Park in order to begin construction of the Zoo's new Teton Trek exhibit.
 The Teton Trek exhibit will feature animals native to the Greater Yellowstone Ecosystem such as grizzly bears, elk, gray wolves, trumpeter swans and sandhill crane.

 The Zoo's decision to clear old growth forest to build the Teton Trek exhibit has been criticized by Citizens to Preserve Overton Park and Park Friends Inc, who subsequently pursued a successful, 16-month campaign to have the Arboretum designated as a State Natural Area by the Tennessee General Assembly.

-The Zoo's conservation department's mission statement is "To use science and technology for greater understanding of the natural world's ecosystems, to preserve the biodiversity of our plants and animals and to educate the public on conservation priorities."